About the work

-Born in Geelong, Victoria, Rone studied graphic art in Melbourne but fell more deeply in love with the art that he saw on the streets.
+Born in Geelong, Victoria, Rone studied graphic art in Melbourne but fell deeply in love with the art that he saw on the streets.
 While his early work involved small stencils and posters, he later graduated to freehand painting and large-scale mural work.

-A seminal figure in Australia’s early street art scene, Rone is perhaps best known for his large-scale “Jane Doe” portraits, featuring beautiful young women painted onto old, decaying backgrounds.
+A seminal figure in Australia’s early street art scene, Rone is perhaps best known for his large-scale “Jane Doe” portraits, which feature beautiful young women painted onto old, decaying backgrounds.
 This interplay between beauty and decay is a key theme throughout his work; emphasising the fleeting nature of beauty and encouraging audiences to appreciate it while it lasts.

 Follow artist Rone on his website and Instagram.